awslabs/distill-cli/README.md

 Distill CLI supports configurable language codes for transcription using Amazon Transcribe.
 Specify the language of the audio file with the `--language-code` or `-l` parameter (e.g., `--language-code es-US` for Spanish).
 If no language code is provided, it defaults to English (United States) (`en-US`).
 For a list of supported languages and their codes, see the [Amazon Transcribe Supported Languages Documentation](https://docs.aws.amazon.com/transcribe/latest/dg/supported-languages.html).
 Use `--help` for more information on available options.
 The prompt in the provided config.toml is adjusted so that the provided output matches the language in the transcript.

+# S3 Object Deletion

+Distill CLI supports the deletion of audio recordings after transcription and summarization activities have completed.
+Using the `--delete-s3-object` or `-d` parameter (e.g., `--delete-s3-object Y`), the audio file previously uploaded onto Amazon S3 will be deleted.
+Use `--help` for more information on available options.

 # A note on regions

 By default, the Distill CLI inherits credentials and configuration details from the AWS CLI.
 Since Bedrock is not yet available in every region, ensure that the default region in your AWS config is on the list of [supported Bedrock regions](https://docs.aws.amazon.com/bedrock/latest/userguide/bedrock-regions.html).